rohinarora/CUDA/1. Programming Model, GPU Architecture/Slides/readme.md

 architecture
   * In the end want to define block and grids so as to optimally utilize the GPU hardware at hand
   * dim3 is a struct in C that has x,y,z
   * dim3 block(32) -> means block has 32 threads.
 This block runs on 1 SM.
+    * All threads in a block run on same SM
-Can give max 2048 as a number
+    * Can have max 2048 threads on 1 SM in Kepler.
+Hence can give max 2048 as a number here
   * dim3 grid(((nElem-1)/block.x)+1)
-    * number of blocks in a grid. same as number of SM's selected.
+    * number of blocks in a grid
     * see slide for math
   * There is only 1 grid
 * Slide 16